-Alloy chemical composition, microstructural features and corrosion layers stratiﬁcation provide archaeologists, researchers and conservators with scientiﬁc evidence necessary for dating, authentication and identiﬁcation of archaeological metal ﬁndings.
-Eventually, the understanding of the complex corrosion mechanisms occurring on Cu-based alloys during burial is a fundamental prerequisite for their long-lasting conservation and safeguard.
+Alloy chemical composition, microstructural features and corrosion layer stratiﬁcation provide archaeologists, researchers and conservators with the scientiﬁc evidence necessary for the dating, authentication and identiﬁcation of archaeological metal ﬁndings.
+Thus, the understanding of the complex corrosion mechanisms occurring on copper (Cu)-based alloys during burial is a fundamental prerequisite for their long-lasting conservation and safeguarding.

-Corrosion of Cu-based archaeological artefacts buried in soil for long times depends on many variables related to the microclimate conditions and to the soil chemical-physical properties.
-As a matter of facts, soil is a very complex environment and many different parameters, such as geological and hydrological factors as well as the soil chemical composition can affect the degradation mechanisms of the objects.
-The formation of patinas during burial seems to be ascribed to oxygen and carbon dioxide, moisture content, temperature, pH and salts content [1][2].
-Moreover, it has to be considered that the soil water acts as an electrolyte on the buried object surface, and in the case of Cu-based artefacts a minimum value of pH is required to induce the formation of stable corrosion products layers [3].
+The corrosion of Cu-based archaeological artefacts buried in soil for long periods depends on many variables related to the microclimatic conditions and soil chemical–physical properties.
+In fact, soil is a very complex environment and many different parameters, such as geological and hydrological factors and soil chemical composition, can affect the degradation mechanisms of the objects.
+The formation of patinas during burial can be ascribed to oxygen and carbon dioxide, moisture content, temperature, pH and salt content [1], [2].
+Moreover, water in the soil acts as an electrolyte on the surface of the buried object, and, in the case of Cu-based artefacts, a minimum pH value is required to induce the formation of stable corrosion product layers [3].

-A precipitation-dissolution mechanism is involved and the degradation process can be explained considering the dissolution of copper, which is kinetically controlled by the mass transport of this element from the alloy to the environment, and the diffusion of the aggressive ions towards the alloy interphase.
-Anionic control, in the presence of chloride ions, produces higher volume change and less coherent corrosion layers, whereas cationic processes arise in the diffusion of metallic components becoming the rate-determining step, and result in compact corrosion layers [4][5].
+A precipitation–dissolution mechanism forms part of the degradation process, which can be explained by considering the dissolution of copper, which is kinetically controlled by the mass transport of this element from the alloy to the environment, and the diffusion of the aggressive ions towards the alloy interphase.
+Anionic control, in the presence of chloride ions, produces higher volume change and less coherent corrosion layers, whereas cationic processes arise in the diffusion of metallic components and become the rate-determining step, resulting in compact corrosion layers [4], [5].

-Due to the complexity of both the patina structure and of the degradation mechanisms, several analytical techniques and statistical data analyses are employed to collect trustable information on Cu-based artefacts.
-Among them, Raman spectroscopy has found wide application in the Cultural Heritage field, due to its non-destructiveness and to the possibility to perform measurements directly in-situ using portable instrumentation [6][7].
-In last decades different studies have analysed Raman spectra acquired on copper minerals, providing important knowledge to characterise patinas related to copper corrosion [8][9].
-Actually, this allowed researchers to use Raman spectroscopy in different investigations in order to identify the compounds present in the patinas of archaeological findings [10][11][12].
-This kind of studies has a great relevance in order to assess the artefacts conservation state and thus propose the most appropriate restoration strategy [13].
+Due to the complexity of both the patina structure and the degradation mechanisms, several analytical techniques and statistical data analyses are employed to collect reliable information on Cu-based artefacts.
+Among them, Raman spectroscopy has found a wide application in the cultural heritage field because it is non-destructive and allows measurements to be performed in situ using portable instrumentation [6], [7].
+In the last decades, different studies have analysed Raman spectra acquired from copper minerals, providing important knowledge to characterise patinas related to copper corrosion [8], [9].
+This has allowed researchers to use Raman spectroscopy in different investigations in order to identify the compounds present in the patinas of archaeological findings [10]-[12].
+This kind of study has great relevance for assessing the artefacts’ conservation state and, thus, proposing the most appropriate restoration strategy [13].

-An additional tool that often is used by researchers involved in spectrometric analyses is multivariate statistics and in particular Principal Components Analysis (PCA).
-This chemometric technique allows the user to find characteristic patterns in the acquired spectra and thus discriminate between the different components that belong to the system under study.
-It is possible to find in literature various case studies that took advantage of this technique in different contexts [14][15][16].
+An additional tool that is often used by researchers involved in spectrometric analyses is multivariate statistics and, in particular, principal components analysis (PCA).
+This chemometric technique allows the user to find characteristic patterns in the acquired spectra and, therefore, to discriminate between the different components that belong to the system under study.
+It is possible to find various case studies in the literature that have taken advantage of this technique in different contexts [14]-[16].

-This study deals with a non-invasive Raman investigation on bronze artefacts coming from the archaeological site of Rakafot 54, in Israel.
-The proposed measuring approach can be very appropriate as a preliminary investigation, which could be performed in the field in order to collect information about the stability and the conservation state of the artefacts immediately after the excavation, leading therefore to the development of tailored preservation strategies for the storage of the items.
+This study deals with a non-invasive Raman investigation on bronze artefacts from the Rakafot 54 archaeological site in Israel.
+The proposed measuring approach is appropriate as a preliminary investigation, which could be performed in the field, to collect information about the stability and the conservation state of the artefacts immediately after excavation, thus leading to the development of tailored preservation strategies for the storage of these items.